vmware-tanzu/tanzu-dev-portal/content/data/tanzu-gemfire/guides/get-started-tgf4vms-node-js/index.md

 ---
 data-featured: false
 date: '2021-05-28'
-description: How to set up a Tanzu GemFire service instance on the Tanzu Application Service and use the node.js client.
+description: How to set up a VMware GemFire service instance on the Tanzu Application Service and use the node.js client.
 lastmod: '2021-05-28'
-link-title: Getting Started with Tanzu GemFire on TAS
+link-title: Getting Started with VMware GemFire for TAS
 parent: Node.js
-title: Getting Started with Tanzu GemFire on TAS
+title: Getting Started with VMware GemFire for TAS
 type: data-guides
 weight: 2
 ---

-This guide walks you through creating a Tanzu GemFire service instance on the Tanzu Application Service using the `Book Service` example to confirm that it is working.
+This guide walks you through creating a VMware GemFire service instance on the Tanzu Application Service using the `Book Service` example to confirm that it is working.

-## Create A Tanzu GemFire Service Instance
+## Create A VMware GemFire Service Instance

 ### Option 1: Create the service instance using the cf CLI
 Starting in a terminal

 1. Run `cf login`, and create or target your organization’s space.

-2. Run `cf marketplace -s p-cloudcache` to list your available VMware Tanzu GemFire plans.
+2. Run `cf marketplace -s p-cloudcache` to list your available VMware GemFire plans.
 Take note of the `service plan` as this will be your `<PLAN-NAME>` in the following step.
-Note that Tanzu GemFire was previously called Pivotal Cloud Cache).
+Note that VMware GemFire was previously called Pivotal Cloud Cache).

-3. Create a Tanzu GemFire service instance within the space with the following command:
+3. Create a VMware GemFire service instance within the space with the following command:

    `cf create-service p-cloudcache <PLAN-NAME> <SERVICE-INSTANCE-NAME>`